QubesOS/qubes-doc/project-security/qsb.md

 title: Qubes security bulletins (QSBs)
 ---

-A **Qubes Security Bulletin (QSB)** is a security announcement issued by the [Qubes Security Team](/security/#qubes-security-team) through the [Qubes Security Pack](/security/pack/).
+A **Qubes security bulletin (QSB)** is a security announcement issued by the [Qubes Security Team](/security/#qubes-security-team) through the [Qubes security pack](/security/pack/).
 A QSB typically provides a summary and impact analysis of one or more recently-discovered software vulnerabilities, including details about patching to address them.